Dijet azimuthal decorrelations at the LHC in the parton Reggeization approach: Results

-Oppositely, in the parton Reggeization approach, the azimuthal decorrelation is explained by the coherent parton emission during the QCD-evolution, which is described by the transverse-momentum dependent PDFs of Reggeized partons.
-Already in the LO approximation, at the level of $2\to 2$ subprocesses with Reggeized partons, we can account the main part of decorrelation effect in dijet production, and we obtain a full description of data in $b\bar b-$pair production.
+Oppositely, in the parton Reggeization approach, the azimuthal decorrelation is explained by the coherent parton emission during the QCD evolution, which is described by the transverse-momentum-dependent PDFs of Reggeized partons.
+Already in the LO approximation, at the level of $2\to 2$ subprocesses with Reggeized partons, we can account the main part of decorrelation effect in dijet production, and we obtain a full description of data in $b\bar b$ pair production.